fempire/women-tech-speakers-organizers/CONTRIBUTING.md

 You can edit this file [using GitHub's web interface](#edit-the-readme-on-github), or fork the repository and [work locally in your code editor](#edit-the-repository-locally).

+**Please add new names in alphabetical order by last name, under the appropriate category and country.**

 ### Edit the README on GitHub

 1. Navigate to the README file in the repository and click the pencil icon to "edit file", or navigate to [the URL to edit this file directly](https://github.com/fempire/women-tech-speakers-organizers/edit/main/README.md).
 2. Scroll down to the appropriate location in the file to add your suggestion.
-Suggestions are organized first by country, and then by last name alphabetically.
+Suggestions are organized first by country, and then **by last name alphabetically**.
 3. Use the [format](#formatting) provided as a template for adding your suggestion to the document.
 You can toggle from "Edit" mode into "Preview" mode at the top of the file editor to view your changes as they will appear.
 4. After you make your changes, click the "Commit changes..." button in the upper right of the screen.
 You will be prompted to enter a commit message that will be used to describe the changes you have made.
 You may wish to edit this to convey more specific information to the repository maintainers (e.g. "Added a new speaker to README.md"), but this is not required.
 An extended description is not necessary.
 5. Click the "Propose changes" button when you are happy with your submission.
 This will automatically create a fork of the repository in your GitHub account with the changes you have made.